k2view-academy/K2View-Academy/articles/39_discovery_catalog/02_catalog_vocabulary.md

 The data entities are represented by **nodes** and the links between the **nodes** are represented by **relations**.
 Nodes and relations have predefined set of properties which allow to normalize the discovery results.

-In addition, due to the differences between the data source, some nodes' properties are generic, while other are relevant for specific interface types only.
+Additionally, due to the differences between the data source, some nodes' properties are generic, while other are relevant for specific interface types only.

 The following tables describe **node and relation types**, and how they are defined in each interface type: